bikeshaving/crank/website/guides/02-elements.md

 ```

 ## Element Diffing
 Crank uses the same “virtual DOM” diffing algorithm made popular by React, where we compare elements by tag and position to reduce DOM mutations and reuse nodes.
-This approach allows us to write declarative code which focuses on producing the right tree, while Crank does the dirty work of managing state and mutating the DOM.
+This approach allows you to write declarative code which focuses on producing the right tree, while the framework does the dirty work of managing state and mutating the DOM.

 ```jsx
 renderer.render(